-- Tavern On The Green - this iconic NYC restaurant has been reinvented numerous times
+- Tavern on the Green: This legendary NYC restaurant has been reinvented numerous times.

-- Loeb Boathouse - both casual and more formal options near the lake
+- Loeb Boathouse: Offers both casual and more formal options near the lake.

-- There are also a variety of vendors throughout Central Park selling hot dogs, pretzels, beverages and ice creams.
+- There are also a variety of vendors throughout Central Park selling hot dogs, pretzels, beverages, and ice cream.

-- Pack A Picnic - Picnicking in Central Park is a wonderful way to enjoy a delicious meal and fantastic people watching.
-It's also a great idea to pack a picnic for Central Park if you're attending a concert in Central Park.
-And for budget-minded travelers, a picnic lunch or dinner in Central Park can be a great way to save money and have a great experience at the same time.
+- Pack a Picnic: Picnicking in Central Park is a time-honored way to have a delicious meal while people-watching.
+It's also a great idea to pack a picnic for Central Park if you're attending a concert.
+And for budget-minded travelers, a picnic lunch or dinner in Central Park helps you save money and have a great experience at the same time.

 08 of 09

 Central Park Tours